Kevin Boles: As a manager

 In 2014, Boles led Pawtucket to a 79–65 record, a wild-card playoff berth, and the fourth Governors' Cup championship in club history.
 The 2014 Pawtucket Red Sox also developed Major League prospects Matt Barnes, Mookie Betts, Garin Cecchini, Rubby De La Rosa, Henry Owens, Anthony Ranaudo, Travis Shaw, Blake Swihart, Christian Vázquez, Allen Webster and others.
 He resigned as the manager of the PawSox after the 2018 season, in which Pawtucket finished 66–73 and out of the playoffs.

 His appointment as manager of the Pawtucket Red Sox in 2014 represented his first assignment at the highest level of minor league baseball.

 In 2016, he also managed the Perth Heat in the Australian Baseball League.

 In Boles spent his fifth consecutive season as manager of the Pawtucket Red Sox of the International League, Triple-A affiliate of the Boston Red Sox.

 Through 2018, Boles' 18-season regular-season managerial record was 1,142 victories and 1,152 defeats (.498).
 The PawSox' 2014 International League title is the second of his career; his 2003 AZL Royals Blue team captured the Rookie-level Arizona League championship.

 Boles was named as the Manager for the Binghamton Rumble Ponies of the New York Mets organization for the 2019 season.

 In 2022, Boles was named as manager for the Syracuse Mets for the 2022 season.

+In 2026, Boles was named as manager for the Montgomery Biscuits the Double-A affiliate of the Tampa Bay Rays.